athanikos/FootBotStore/README.md

 SportMonks as a live data provider.

 Pipelines
-1. PutMonksLiveMatches - ingetsion to Kafka topic
+1. PutMonksLiveMatches - ingestion to Kafka topic ( tree like event represenataion of match with nested items)
 2. PutMonksLiveMatchesToMatches - from kafka Topic MonksLiveMatcheds to Mongo Matches collection & Kafka topic
-3. PutMatchesToFlatMatches - reads from Kafka matches topic and Flattens data to FlatMatches collection
+3. PutMatchesToFlatMatches - reads from Kafka matches topic and Flattens data to FlatMatches collection --- this flats out the collection and upserts by match_id+status+minute (one match has multiple rows)

-4. Pending to read from FlatMatches and enrich with stats via python web services
+4. Pending item to read from FlatMatches and enrich with stats via python web services

 # QuickStart